Visit Kannapolis' Atrium Health Ballpark

 Welcome to Atrium Health Ballpark, home of the Kannapolis Cannon Ballers.
 Mill about in a former mill town's downtown before enjoying a carnivalesque ballpark atmosphere.
 Midway-style games, a mustachioed stuntman mascot and a live concourse organist all contribute to the unique environment.

-Kannapolis Cannon Ballers (Low-A affiliate of the Chicago White Sox since 2001)
+Kannapolis Cannon Ballers (Single-A affiliate of the Chicago White Sox since 2001)

 Established: 1995 (as the Piedmont Phillies)